adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-04-03-getting-ready.md

 You start by creating a state chart that represents the behaviour of your UI, vertices are the different states of your UI and

 ### Testing idea

+Test the implementation exposes the model, not compare to the model